 The subject lands are located on the north side of Britannia Road (Regional Road 6), bound by Regional Road 25 to the east and Natural Heritage System (NHS) channels to the west.
 Etheridge Avenue bisects the two parcels providing an existing signalized access from RR 25, as shown on Figure 1 - Aerial Photo and Figure 2 - Context Plan.
 The subject lands to be developed are vacant and have an area of approximately 4.15 hectares, with the south parcel at 2.40 hectares and the north parcel at 1.75 hectares.
-The proposed development area does not include the property within the north parcel, located at 6110 Regional Road 25 (herein referred to as the "hold-out").
+The proposed development area also includes the property within the north parcel, located at 6110 Regional Road 25, with an area of approximately 0.36 hectares.